mkdocstrings/griffe/docs/docstrings.md

 - `returns_named_value`: Whether to parse `thing: Description` in [Returns sections](#returns) as a name and description, rather than a type and description.
 When true, type must be wrapped in parentheses: `(int): Description.`.
     When false, parentheses are optional but the items cannot be named: `int: Description`.
+- `returns_type_in_property_summary`: Whether to parse the return type of properties at the beginning of their summary: `str: Summary of the property`.

 #### Attributes